trimesh.registration module

 • reflection (bool) – If the transformation is allowed reflections

-• translation (bool) – If the transformation is allowed translations
+• translation (bool) – If the transformation is allowed translation and rotation.

 • scale (bool) – If the transformation is allowed scaling